wolfkanglim/discJS/README.md

 The spacebar starts and stops play.
 Holding shift will play a loop immediately instead of scheduling it.

+You can set a color group for each pad.
+The way this works is that the same pad group is mutually exclusive.
+For example: if you have 6 drum loops, each one in a pad, all colored to be in the same group, then every time you activate a drum pad, all others will be immediately deactivated - making it an useful feature for mapping pads containing the same instrument, where only one should play at any given time.

 The package comes with a few sample samples (🙃) that are basic but should be enough to get a feel for discJS.
 Note that to access these files you need to download discJS locally as a ZIP file - everything else works fine running from the web.

 # Known issues

 * Currently based on ABNT2 keyboard (trivial to edit in source code)
+* Due to how browser storage works, discJS can only remember a few MBs of data - if you go over, projects will not be remembered for the next access (everything else works fine, move to IndexedDB would fix this)

 # Wishlist